 Meet Milan Dragutinovic, Physiotherapist

-Milan Dragutinovic is a skilled Physiotherapist with a Bachelor of Science in Kinesiology from Simon Fraser University** and a Master’s degree in Physical Therapy from University of British Columbia.** He also holds certifications from Acupuncture Canadaand GUNN IMS.
+Milan is a skilled Physiotherapist with a Bachelor of Science in Kinesiology from Simon Fraser University** and a Master’s degree in Physical Therapy from University of British Columbia.** He also holds certifications from Acupuncture Canadaand GUNN IMS.

 Milan’s comprehensive training enables him to provide a wide range of effective treatments, with a particular passion for myofascial trigger point therapy, which he believes is key in helping patients recover and improve their well-being.